microsoft/vscode-docs/docs/editor/intellisense.md

 ![intellisense in package json](images/intellisense/intellisense_packagejson.gif)

 > **Tip:** The suggestions widget supports CamelCase filtering, meaning you can type the letters which are upper cased in a method name to limit the suggestions.
-For example, "cra" will quickly bring up "createApplication".
+For example, "crA" will quickly bring up "createApplication".

 If you prefer, you can turn off IntelliSense while you type.
 See [Customizing IntelliSense](/docs/editor/intellisense.md#customizing-intellisense) below to learn how to disable or customize VS Code's IntelliSense features.